Chinu Modi: Career

 He joined H. A. Arts College in Ahmedabad and worked from 1961 to 1963.
 He taught at colleges in Talod and Kapadvanj later.
 In 1965, he joined Swaminarayan Arts College in Ahmedabad and taught until 1975.
 He served as a scriptwriter at Indian Space Research Organization, Ahmedabad from 1975 to 1977.
 In 1977–1978, he worked with Mansa College and Sabarmati Arts College.
 He joined L. D. Arts College in 1978 as a part-time professor.
 In 1994, he joined School of Languages, Gujarat University as a Reader and retired in 2001.
 He had also served as Dean-in-charge of Department of Journalism, M. S. University, Baroda from 1992 to 1994.
 He worked as a freelancer in field of advertising for few years.

-He was a chairman of Kriti Film Cooperative Society from 1979 to his death.
-He was awarded Writer Fellowship from Department of Culture, New Delhi in 1979.
+From 1979 until his death, he was chairman of the Kriti Film Cooperative Society.
+In 1979, he won a Writer Fellowship from the Department of Culture, New Delhi.